jedireza/flux-store/README.md

 This emits a `change` event so listeners know that state has changed.

-## React change listeners
+### Change listeners

-Two functions are included in your `Store` that you can use with your React controller-views.
+Two functions are included in your new `Store`.
+You'll probably use these in your React controller-views.

 #### `addChangeListener(callback)`